gqi/MRMix/README.md

 ### More information
 Authors: Guanghao Qi (gqi1@jhu.edu) and Nilanjan Chatterjee (nchatte2@jhu.edu)

 Reference: Qi, Guanghao, and Nilanjan Chatterjee.
-"Mendelian Randomization Analysis Using Mixture Models (MRMix) for Genetic Effect-Size-Distribution Leads to Robust Estimation of Causal Effects." bioRxiv (2018): 367821.
+"Mendelian randomization analysis using mixture models for robust and efficient estimation of causal effects."
+Nature Communications 10.1 (2019): 1941.

 Scripts for simulations in this paper (scenarios A, B and C) are available [here](https://github.com/gqi/MRMix/tree/master/simulations).